dotnet/AspNetCore.Docs/aspnet/security/authorization/secure-data.rst

   :emphasize-lines: 7
   :dedent: 8

-Create a new class called ``ContactRoleAuthorizationHandler`` for the role filter to validate the user is in the specified role:
+Create a new class called ``ContactRoleAuthorizationHandler`` for the role handler to validate the user is in the specified role:

 .. literalinclude::  secure-data/samples/final/Authorization/ContactRoleAuthorizationHandler.cs
   :language: c#

+Then, if we have the "Admin" role, you'd have two handlers for the requirement/operation, one which is "Admin" which ignores the operation entirely.

-Add the role authorization filter to the service container in ``ConfigureServices``.
+Add the role authorization handler to the service container in ``ConfigureServices``.

 .. literalinclude::  secure-data/samples/final/Startup.cs
   :language: c#